pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 ## Print Primes

-Now that we've reviewed the basic building blocks, let's go through how to solve the Print Primes problem.
+Now that we've reviewed the basic building blocks let's go through how to solve the Print Primes problem.

 > Write a function that takes an integer and then returns an array of all the prime numbers up to that value.